tunaphish/blog/content/notes/continously-iterate-on-technical-quality.md

 ---
 > Rather then a failure, closing the gap between your target and technical quality is a routine, essential part of effective engineering leadership

-Above is similar to the ideals espoused in Recatoring by Martin Fowler.
+Above is similar to the ideals espoused in Refactoring by Martin Fowler.

 litany of strategies for this
 1. hotspots